MSIA/sgz9928_msia_text_analytics_2020/Homework3.md

 Download and familiarize yourself with a large text classification corpus.

 Yelp review dataset was chosen as the text corpus.
+First 500000 reviews were used due to computation limitations.

 The data was in the form of a json file with each review having the following elements,
 - review_id